 by direct debit.

 An exempt person must offer each small customer at least one payment method which does not require internet access.

+(2A) An exempt person must offer a small customer at least one payment method, which is commonly used and accessible, and for which no charges are imposed (whether by the exempt person or payment service provider).

 If the exempt person offers direct debit as a payment method, the exempt person must offer two payment methods in addition to direct debit to the small customer.